jManAscending/DnDHouseRules/README.md

 Currently accepted homebrew material:
 * Matt Mercer's [Blood Hunter](http://www.dmsguild.com/product/175606/Order-of-the-Lycan-for-Blood-Hunters) + [Lycan subclass](http://www.dmsguild.com/product/175606/Order-of-the-Lycan-for-Blood-Hunters)
-* [KibblesTasty Artificer](https://www.gmbinder.com/share/-LAEn6ZdC6lYUKhQ67Qk) (UA Artificer Revisited also allowed)
+* [KibblesTasty Artificer](https://www.gmbinder.com/share/-LAEn6ZdC6lYUKhQ67Qk) (UA/TCE Artificer also allowed)
 * [Way of the Four Elements Remastered](https://img.4plebs.org/boards/tg/image/1433/19/1433195829577.pdf)
 * My current homebrew material: [spells and feats](https://www.gmbinder.com/share/-Lcp7PI9Uwo7sVCh9iUS), [weapons and armor](https://www.gmbinder.com/share/-LnS1Bf4hT4MjAESfURs), [subclasses](https://www.gmbinder.com/share/-LnIrHFC7w4wx0g2bYrt)

 ## Fall Damage
+Falling damage compounds as you fall.
+When a creature falls 10ft or more, the fall deals a number of damage dice equal to the number of feet fallen divided by 10, then raised to the 1.4th power (rounded to the closest whole number).
+This caps out at 200ft, or 66 dice.

-Falling damage compounds: 1 die per 10ft fallen, per 10ft fallen.
-All creatures' fall damage caps at 100ft (55 dice), but the damage dice change based on the creature's size - the bigger you are, the harder you fall.
+All creatures' fall damage caps at 200ft (66 dice), but the damage dice change based on the creature's size - the bigger you are, the harder you fall.
-* Tiny creatures take 1 damage per 10ft, to a maximum of 55 points
+* Tiny creatures take 1 damage, to a maximum of 66 points
-* Small creatures take 1d4 damage per 10 ft, to a maximum of 55d4
+* Small creatures take 1d4 damage, to a maximum of 66d4
-* Medium creatures take 1d6 damage per 10 ft, to a maximum of 55d6
+* Medium creatures take 1d6 damage, to a maximum of 66d6
-* Large creatures take 1d8 damage per 10 ft, to a maximum of 55d8
+* Large creatures take 1d8 damage, to a maximum of 66d8
-* Huge creatures take 1d10 damage per 10 ft, to a maximum of 55d10
+* Huge creatures take 1d10 damage, to a maximum of 66d10
-* Gargantuan creatures take 1d12 damage per 10 ft, to a maximum of 55d12
+* Gargantuan creatures take 1d12 damage, to a maximum of 66d12

-If your speed is greater than 0 when you hit the ground, you can make a Dexterity saving throw (DC=10+{feet fell}/10) to reduce your effective fall distance by 10ft before damage is rolled.
+If your speed is greater than 0 when you hit the ground, you can make a Dexterity saving throw (DC=10+{feet fell}/10) to reduce your effective fall distance by 10ft.
 Evasion does not apply to this save.
 If you have resistance or immunity to nonmagical bludgeoning damage, it applies to fall damage unless specifically stated otherwise.

+If a creature or object falls onto another creature or object, half of the fall damage taken by the falling creature or object is also dealt to the target.
+A creature can make a Dexterity saving throw to halve the damage again (Evasion can apply to this save.)

+Creatures and objects normally fall at a rate of 500ft per round.
+For falls less than 500ft, the fall is treated as happening nearly instantly, though if a creature falls on their turn, they can use their Action, Bonus Action, or Reaction during the fall.

 ## Fallen Classes
 If a Paladin breaks their oath, a Cleric loses the favor of their God, or a Warlock breaks their contract, the player may have those powers stripped away.